How to write a business plan for a craft beer bar?

-Writing a business plan for a beer bar can be an intimidating task, especially for those just starting.
+Writing a business plan for a craft beer bar can be an intimidating task, especially for those just starting.

 This in-depth guide is designed to help entrepreneurs like you understand how to create a comprehensive business plan so that you can approach the exercise with method and confidence.

-We'll cover: why writing a beer bar business plan is so important - both when starting up, and when running and growing the business - what information you need to include in your plan, how it should be structured, and what tools you can use to get the job done efficiently.
+We'll cover: why writing a craft beer bar business plan is so important - both when starting up, and when running and growing the business - what information you need to include in your plan, how it should be structured, and what tools you can use to get the job done efficiently.

 Let's get started!

 Being clear on the scope and goals of the document will make it easier to understand its structure and content.
-So before diving into the actual content of the plan, let's have a quick look at the main reasons why you would want to write a beer bar business plan in the first place.
+So before diving into the actual content of the plan, let's have a quick look at the main reasons why you would want to write a craft beer bar business plan in the first place.

 To have a clear roadmap to grow the business